-The following criteria must be met for an Age Exception to be considered:
+The following criteria must be met for an Age Exemption to be considered:

-- a.
-The request, in-writing, to MAYSA for exception must be initiated by Club President or designee.
-Clubs should make their best effort to submit exception requests prior to league alignment. - b.
-The player and club should be prepared to provide any requested documentation to verify the validity of the request. - c.
-The player should not be more than six months older than the normal January1st deadline. - d.
+- I. The request, in-writing, to MAYSA for exemption must be initiated by Club President or designee. - II.
+The player and club should be prepared to provide any requested documentation to verify the validity of the request. - III.
+The player should not be more than six months older than the normal January1st deadline. - IV.
 Sufficient time allowed for all requests for exceptions on behalf of a player or players to be reviewed.
 Each request may be reviewed by designated members of the MAYSA Staff and/or Board who reserve the right to approve or deny exceptions.
-Additional information may be requested within this process. - e.
-The following limitations will apply to teams with over-age players: - Clubs should make their best effort to limit exceptions to a maximum of three (3) players per team.
-Some additional flexibility may be considered for teams registered as "Recreational".

-- II.
-15U 8th graders who are technically "overage" may be placed on Under 14 teams participating in MAYSA leagues and do not need approval from MAYSA.
+Additional information may be requested within this process. - b.
+The following limitations will apply to teams with over-age players: - I.Three (3) players, maximum, per team.
+Some additional flexibility may be considered for teams registered as "Recreational". - II.8th graders who are technically "overage" may be placed on Under 14 teams participating in MAYSA leagues and do not need approval from MAYSA.
 For example, in the Fall season 8th grade boys who are technically overage may be placed on an Under 14 team; girls in the Spring season.
-Essentially, counter their scholastic season. - III.
-Should the team wish to participate in a WYSA/US Youth Soccer-sanctioned tournament separate from those sponsored by MAYSA, the approval for roster exception would be at the discretion of the event. - IV.
+Essentially, counter their scholastic season.
+MAYSA will typically label such leagues as Under 14/15

+- III.
+Should the team wish to participate in a WYSA/US Youth Soccer-sanctioned tournament separate from those sponsored by MAYSA, the approval would be at the discretion of the event. (continued next page) - IV.
 MAYSA does not have the exclusive authority for granting overage exception for any competitive teams participating at the WYSA State Leagues or other leagues outside of its jurisdiction.
 Similarly, the exception is not permitted for teams participating in US Youth Soccer Association Championship series events.
 This includes the WYSA State Championships and Presidents' Cup.